 One Mile MISSION

-One Mile guides communities toward collective, poetic re-imaginings of our world, converting problems and concerns into mind-expanding, solution-building public art projects and events.
+One Mile guides communities toward collective, poetic re-imaginings of our world, converting problems and concerns into mind-expanding, solution-building public art installations and cultural exchanges.

 Founded & directed by artist and cultural leader K. Bradford, One Mile offers transformational, visionary art and social justice programs which build positive, vibrant cultures of social difference, cultural understanding and human sustainability.
 Working with communities to create imaginative narratives, One Mile invokes compassion and awareness across cultures, classes, genders, races, ages, sexualities, religions and nationalities.

-One Mile provides socially, culturally relevant themes such as “the wall” — a barrier to be transformed into a new metaphor for understanding.
+One Mile provides vital social, cultural themes such as “the wall” — a barrier to be transformed into a new metaphor for understanding.
 Or, the theme can spring from an issue, question, concern or passion which the community or school proposes.
 One Mile boldly yet gracefully investigates — and rewires — systemic power imbalances, inviting communities to build poetic yet strategic solutions for change that invoke increased understanding and enduring joy.

 Current Partners of One Mile:

 - Women's Center for Creative Work, Los Angeles

 - Public Policy Institute at Santa Monica College

 - Eugene Ahn: digital guru, visual storyteller, workshop facilitator